elastic/apm/specs/agents/metadata.md

 Agents that are APM-Server-version-aware, or that are compatible only with versions >= 7.4, should use the new fields wherever applicable.

+#### Host.id

+APM agents MAY collect the `host.id` as an unique identifier for the host.
+If they collect it, it MUST be conformant to the [OpenTelemetry SemConv for `host.id`](https://opentelemetry.io/docs/specs/semconv/attributes-registry/host/).

+If the APM agent performs correlation of its spans/transactions with universal profiling data, it MUST send the `host.id` (see the [profiling integration spec](universal-profiling-integration.md#profiler-registration-message)) as part of the metadata.
+The APM agent MAY solely rely on the `host.id` provided by the profiling host agent in that case.

 #### Container/Kubernetes metadata